Tag

 Actor, comedian, and now director Jordan Peele wowed everyone with his widely acclaimed feature film debut Get Out.
 The psychological horror movie follows Chris Washington (Daniel Kaluuya), a Black man who meets the family of his white girlfriend, Rose Armitage, (Allison Williams) for the first time.
 Their awkward interactions at the family estate initially seem to stem from uncertainty around the interracial relationship, but it soon turns into something much more sinister.

-Now counted among the and thriller moviesGet Out combines clever commentary and satire to emphasize the insidious nature of racism.
+Now counted among the best social horror and thriller moviesGet Out combines clever commentary and satire to emphasize the insidious nature of racism.
 Its unsettling atmosphere perfectly complements seemingly small tensions that devolve into full-blown horrific truths about Rose’s family.
 While most audiences likely already know about its legendary twist, it’s still worth discovering the film for the first time today.

 6. Oldboy (2003)